 Certain STIs, including chlamydia and gonorrhea, can cause unusual penile and vaginal discharge.

 Chlamydia is one of the most common STIs.
-People affected tend to be between 15 and 24 years of age.
+People affected tend to be between

 Chlamydia is typically asymptomatic.
 If symptoms do appear, they may only become noticeable a few days to several weeks after the person contracted the infection.